predrag3141/pslq_vs_lwe/README.md

 # PSLQ vs. Learning With Errors

-This repository contains experiments using [PSLQ](https://www.davidhbailey.com/dhbpapers/pslq.pdf) to break a particular [Learning With Errors](https://en.wikipedia.org/wiki/Learning_with_errors) (LWE) encryption scheme in a toy-sized example.
-In short, the LWE scheme challenges an attacker to find a short solution to a linear equation with many constraints over a finite field.
+This repository contains an experiment using [PSLQ](https://www.davidhbailey.com/dhbpapers/pslq.pdf) to break a particular [Learning With Errors](https://en.wikipedia.org/wiki/Learning_with_errors) (LWE) encryption scheme in a toy-sized example.

+The LWE scheme challenges an attacker to find a short solution to a linear equation with many constraints over a finite field.
 PSLQ is suited to solve the same problem, but with just one constraint.
 So the code in this repository transforms the original multi-constraint equation into a single-constraint equation and uses PSLQ to solve it in some toy examples.

 # How it Works
 PSLQ is an algorithm that can find a small but not-all-zero integer-only solution z<sub>1</sub>,z<sub>2</sub>,...,z<sub>n</sub> of the equation